-If you’re considering going to see a chiropractor, especially after an accident, you probably have many questions about the process, including how long you should see a chiropractor.
+If you’re considering going to see a chiropractor for pain relief, especially after an accident, you probably have many questions about the process, including how long you should see a chiropractor.

 You may have heard that chiropractors will prescribe you endless visits.
 You may have heard that you're going to need to visit a chiropractor's office 3-5 times a week.
 There are many myths about chiropractic care, which is why it’s important to do research, get all the facts, and come to your own conclusion about seeing a chiropractic physician for pain relief.
 If you don't visit a chiropractor's office, you won't actually know what course of treatment would be prescribed.

 There are different stages of chiropractic care, urgent, rehabilitative and maintenance.
 During the urgent phase, you may need treatment several times during the first few weeks.
 This is common after an accident or an injury when persistent pain is present.
 Rehabilitative may mean you receive care at least once per week, or more if need be.
 In the maintenance stage, you will receive care much less often.
-At ChiroCare, our experienced doctors will work with you to assess how frequently you should see our chiropractors, especially after an accident, when care is most urgent.
+At ChiroCare of Florida, our experienced doctors will work with you to assess how frequently you should see our chiropractors, especially after an accident, when patient care is most urgent.

-Some individuals prefer seeing a chiropractor to receive adjustments as a preventative measure to prevent pain and promote alignment.
+Some patients prefer seeing a chiropractor to receive adjustments as a preventative measure to prevent pain and promote alignment.
 Some patients simply feel better and healthier after getting an adjustment.
 How often and long you visit for preventative care will depend on your responsiveness to treatment, how well your body maintains the adjustments, and your overall health.
-Some patients may feel benefits from visiting every other week while others may require more frequent appointments.
+Some patients may feel benefits from visiting the office every other week while others may require more frequent appointments.

 Furthermore, if you’re very active or have a physically demanding job, you may need more frequent preventative care.

 If you suffer from back pain on occasion or have suffered minor injuries, chiropractic treatment can help with minor aches and pains, and help you heal.